Universal cooling of quantum systems via randomized measurements

-For a single-qubit system, we have investigated the implications of a meter prepared in a thermal state with finite temperature in \cref{App:steering}.
+For a single-qubit system, we have investigated the implications of a meter prepared in a thermal state with finite temperature in Appendix~\ref{App:steering}.
 We have found that the occupation number of the meter gets transferred to the system's steady state.
 This confirms that the effective temperature found in the system's steady state is limited by the temperature of the meter, as one would expect.